 These books are perfect for young children and older ones too.
 The next long road trip you take, make sure you bring a great audiobook to keep the trip fun!

-The 28 Best Audiobooks for Family Road Trips
+Best Audiobooks for Road Trips with the family

 The Chronicles Narnia Series by C.S.
 Lewis